abhishekdipu/notes-redux/notes/3_redux_with_react/7. mapStateToProps/info.md

 ## use of "ownProps" argument

 - if we need to access state from redux based on props passed from parent component.
-- scenario : create a component to display either "numOfCakes" of cake prop is passed from parent or numOfIceCream is cake prop is not passed
+- scenario : create a component to display either "numOfCakes" or "numOfIceCream" : If cake prop is passed from parent then display "numOfCakes" and cake is not passed then display "numOfIceCream"

 ```js
 const mapStateToProp = (state, ownProp) => {